 There is never just 1 message in the codes but always a series of messages.
 Either they come in 2, 3, 4… Steps.

+So it’s like a puzzle where you need to know what values words have and God picks a Letter/Word/Phrase or even a physics approximation to represent every single verse order.
 The same with numbers.
-Because you will see that God is very accurate in his codes and messages; they only align perfectly if you understand what he is doing and know the values of specific important words. -<>- Let’s start with an example of how God connects we can start with the Hebrew word “riddle(s)” חידה chiydah.
+Because you will see that God is very accurate in his codes and messages; they only align perfectly if you understand what he is doing and know the values of specific important words. -<>- To see how God encodes words/phrases, we can start with the Hebrew word “riddle(s)” חידה chiydah.

-18 = “of God” האל (o) =“in the firmament” בהרקיע (r)– – –27 = “In the beginning” εν αρχηι (r)– – –27= “riddles” חידה ord+sta=54 (Comp(37 “of wisdom” חכמה (o))) – – –red+ord+sta= 72 “in the firmament” בהרקיע (o) -<>-
+It has the values of: 18/27/27(red = 18 – – –ord = 27 – – – sta = 27) 18=“of God” האל (o) =“in the firmament” בהרקיע (r)– – –27 = “In the beginning” εν αρχηι (r)– – –27= “riddles” חידה ord+sta=54 = Comp(37 “of wisdom” חכמה (o)) – – –red+ord+sta= 72 “in the firmament” בהרקיע (o) -<>-

 Theordinal &standard systems are the primary gemtria systems, and here we see the red, ord & sta values of “riddles” is 18+27+27 =72 (mirror of its ordinal & standard value) = “The Golden Ratio” (E r).

 -<>- The sixth Hebrew letterVav ו can mean“and”.
-Now, if we go to verse nr 27 “riddles” and add the6 “and” וfirst words (ויברא אלהים את האדם בצלמו בצלם) we get: 219+86+401+50+168+162 = 1000 + 86 “God” אלהים (pronounced as Elohyim or Elohim).
-And we see the center word of verse nr 27 חידה “riddles”=86 “of God” אלהים.
-Another example of how God can connect: 400 + (28 = Tri(7) = Happy(7) = Pri(2) X Pri(2) X Pri(5) — 2X2X5 = 20 “seven” (E r)) =CW of Vs(100 + 37 “seal” (E o) = 137 “of God” (E s)) = “in the midst” בתוך = “riddles” חידות. -<>-
+Now, if we go to verse#27 “riddles” and add the6 “and” וfirst words (ויברא אלהים את האדם בצלמו בצלם) = 1000 + “God” אלהים (pronounced as Elohyim or Elohim).
+And we see the center word of verse#27 חידה “riddles”=86 “of God” אלהים.
+Another example of how God can connect: 400 + (28 = Tri(7) = Happy(7) = Pri(2) x Pri(2) x Pri(5) – – – 2x2x5 = 20 “seven” (E r)) =CW of Vs(100 + 37 “seal” (E o) = 137 “of God” (E s)) = “in the midst” בתוך = “riddles” חידות. -<>-

+Another thing to mention here is that there can be several ways of writing a word in Hebrew.
 And this is like English where we have different words for the same meaning.
 The above mention of God is the plural form of it.
 The single-form is written like this: “God”אל Elwith a value of = 31.
 There is a great riddle about these words.
-To understand it we must decode the plural form which is mentioned first in the Bible in the first verse.86 = 2X 43 “seal” חתם (ord) = Pri(2) X Pri(15) – – – 2X15 = 30 “of” ל = “God” אלהים.
-Checking the value of single-form of God instead gives: 31 = “seal” חתם (Fr) = Pri(12 “of” (E r)) = “God” אל. -<>-
+To understand it we must decode the plural form which is mentioned first in the Bible in the first verse.86 = 2x 43 “seal” חתם (ord) = Pri(2) x Pri(15) – – – 2×15 = 30 “of” ל = “God” אלהים.
+Checking the value of single-form of God instead equals 31 = “seal” חתם (Fr) = Pri(12 “of” (E r)) = “God” אל.